 It is called C.O.D. (collect on delivery) invoice which includes duties and taxes for imported goods, and UPS customs brokerage fees and other UPS fees like collect on delivery fee, bill integrity fee, taxes on the fees and so on.
 This C.O.D. bill is usually about 50% of the item’s price!
 Of course duties and taxes must be paid, but it is usually from 5% to 15% for casual goods (no alcohol, or tobacco, or other goods for which duties applied) depending on the province.

 When importers see the invoice to pay extra 50% of the item’s price they order, some of them just refuse to pay, and item is shipped back to the seller.
 The sellers do not like this as well as importers, and ship items with more expensive and pretty slow USPS mail service.
 It goes through Canada Post to the addressee in Canada, and they charge $5 for customs clearance.
-But USPS delivery can take up to 6 weeks, and theirs delivery cost is higher than for UPS Ground.
+But USPS delivery can take up to 6 weeks, and their delivery cost can be higher than for UPS Ground.

 Depending on the order’s price, UPS Customs Brokerage Fee varies up to 50%.
 For example, for the order of $40.01 the brokerage fee is $19.45 + tax, according to the table at UPS website.
 If you still want to use the advantage of pretty fast, guaranteed, and trackable UPS ground service to ship your imported goods from US into Canada, You do NOT have to pay UPS brokerage fees!

 You are allowed to self clear your personal shipments and pay any duty/taxes owing at an office other than where the goods are being held.
 You do NOT have to be in the port of entry to clear your items!